cawleyflower/testDocs/content/CumulusLinux/Layer_1_and_Switch_Ports/Buffer_and_Queue_Management/_index.md

 {{%notice note%}}

-Quality of Service (QoS) for switches on the following platforms only:
+You can configure Quality of Service (QoS) for switches on the following platforms only:

   - Broadcom Helix4, Tomahawk, Trident II, Trident II+ and Trident3